junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "But if the tablets break, we won't have our Step five as in the plan."
 Cas frowns.

 "I didn't know we're still following those steps," Dean scratches his nose.
-"I thought we've long trashed the plan, making the plan as we go."
+"I thought we've long trashed the plan, just making the plan as we go."

 "We actually over-achieved."
 Cas points at Naomi's dead body.
 "That's Step six done without even planning."

 Sam turns and stares at them, "Dude, we can move again."

-They turn back to look at Crowley.
+They turn back to look at Crowley quickly.
 There are thin cracks on both tablets now, spreading in golden and silvery light like spider webs, so thin that they weren't enough to shatter the tablets yet, but it's just a matter of time now.
-Crowley's whole attention is on Metatron, it's wouldn't be a surprise that he has forgotten to maintain the confinement spell on them.
+Crowley's whole attention is on Metatron, it wouldn't be a surprise that he's too busy to maintain the confinement spell on them.

 Dean flexes his wrists and ankles, pushing against the wall to lift his back.
-It's still exhausting and sluggish, the inertia is so large it's as if the air is some thick dense liquid that he has to push apart to move, but at least he can leave the wall now.
+It's still exhausting and sluggish, the inertia is so large it's as if the air is some thick dense liquid that he has to push apart to move, but at least he can leave the wall and move now.

 He helps the others off the places where their backs are forced to press on, helping them stretch a little.

-"We have to do something for Step five," Cas says worriedly, looking at the Metatron and Crowley.
+"We have to do something for Step five," Cas says worriedly, looking at Metatron and Crowley in turns.

 "Let's finish this," Dean agrees with a tight grin.

 <br>

 In the next ten seconds, everything happens so fast that every second is stretched and split into a million microseconds, and in each single one of them, something important is happening.
-No one has time to think or react, only by the instincts and subconsciousness.
+No one has time to think or react, only by the pure instincts and subconsciousness.
 It's only possible to understand what has happened in the eyes of a higher-dimension entity, in a slow motion rewatch.

 **Second 1:**

 Dean marches toward the center of the room, heading straight to Metatron.
-He makes a gesture to his left and right, and by the miracle of their tacit understanding, everyone is understanding.
-Cas follows close by, Donatello heading to his left, Sam to the right.
+He makes a gesture to his left and right, a flanking gesture, and by the miracle of their tacit understanding, everyone is understanding.
+Cas follows closely after him, Donatello heading to his left, Sam to the right.

 **Second 2:**